Hannah Godwin Labeled A ‘Player’ On ‘Bachelor In Paradise’

 — Kanne (@K_Anne19) August 13, 2019

-It was just a few months ago that Bachelor Nation fell in love with Hannah G. The 23-year-old content creator and model caught Colton Underwood’s eye on the first night of his season of The Bachelor and she received the all-important First Impression Rose.
-Unfortunately, Hannah only made it to top three before Colton “ghosted” her by momentarily quitting the show a la an epic fence jump spawned by Cassie Randolph’s rejection of him.
+It was just a few months ago that Bachelor Nation fell in love with Hannah G. The 23-year-old content creator and model caught Colton Underwood’s eye on the first night of his season of The Bachelor, and she received the all-important First Impression Rose.
+Unfortunately, Hannah only made it to the top three before Colton “ghosted” her by momentarily quitting the show a la an epic fence jump spawned by Cassie Randolph’s rejection of him.

 Hannah G. gained immediate adoration among Bachelor fans as they rallied for her to become the next Bachelorette, but alas, the other Hannah—Brown—got the gig.